mdn/content/files/en-us/web/api/paymentresponse/details/index.md

 provides a payment method specific message used by the merchant to process the transaction and determine a successful funds transfer.

 This data is returned by the payment app that satisfies the payment request.
-Developers need to consult whoever controls the URL for the expected shape of the details object.
+Developers need to consult whomever controls the URL for the expected shape of the details object.

 ## Syntax